GospelSounders/adventhymnals.old/tools/files/lyrics/created/CH/05.301-400/01.301-310/07.The-Time-Is-Near/docs.md

 I am poor and weak and blind;
 I am counting all but dross;
 I shall full salvation find.
+CHORUS:
+I am trusting, Lord, in Thee.
+O thou Lamb of Calvary;
+Humbly at Thy cross I bow.
+Save me, Jesus, save me now.

 2.
 Long my heart has sighed for Thee;
 Long has evil reigned within;
 Jesus sweetly speaks to me:
-“I will cleanse you from all sin.”
+"I will cleanse you from all sin."

 3.
 Here I give my all to Thee: